Rickbi/Pyxel_Fonts/Observations.md

 ## Reading the File
 On lines 49 to 107 you can see how data is extracted from the .bdf file

-• The font bounding box (width, height, x, y) is extracted from the line that start with "FONTBOUNDINGBOX".
-Only one per file.
+The following data is extracted from the file:
-Example:
-FONTBOUNDINGBOX 10 11 0 -2
+• Font bounding box, this is readed as "FONTBOUNDINGBOX width, height, x-offset, y-offset" ( FONTBOUNDINGBOX 10 11 0 -2 )

-• The encoding number is extracted from the line that start with "ENCODING".
-One per glyph.
-This is the char value, like "a" is 97.
-Example:
-ENCODING 12288
+• Encoding, this is readed as "ENCODING encoding" ( ENCODING 122 )

-• The dwidth number is extracted from the line that start with "DWIDTH".
-One per glyph.
-Only the first number is taken.
+• Dwidth, this is readed as "DWIDTH dwidth 0" ( DWIDTH 7 0 ), only the first number is taken.
-Example:
-DWIDTH 10 0

-• The bounding box (width, height, x, y) is extracted from the line that start with "BBX".
-One per glyph.
-Example:
-BBX 10 11 0 -2

-• The bitmap data is taken from the lines that are between "BITMAP" and "ENDCHAR".
-One per glyph.
-Example:
-BITMAP
-00
-00
-F0
-88
-88
-F0
-88
-88
-88
-00
-00
-00
-00
-ENDCHAR

-All data is store as the readed number, except for the bitmap, these pass for a proccess to reverse the binary values.
+• Bounding box, this is readed as "BBX width, height, x-offset, y-offset" ( BBX 6 13 0 -4 )
+• Bitmap, read all the lines between BITMAP and ENDCHAR, each bitmap line is store as the reversed binary.

+### Bitmap
-The steps to reverse the binary values per line is:
+Steps to reverse the binary from the file:
 • The hex value is transform to a 32-bit integer.
 • Bits are reversed
 • Right shift by (32 - line_lenght * 4)

-Example:
+For example:
+Consider the following bitmap.

+    ┌───────┐
+    │BITMAP │
+    │00     │
+    │00     │
+    │F0     │
+    │88     │
+    │88     │
+    │F0     │
+    │88     │
+    │88     │
+    │88     │
+    │00     │
+    │00     │
+    │00     │
+    │00     │
+    │ENDCHAR│
+    └───────┘

-Lets consider the line "F0"
+Lets take the line "F0"
 This value as binary is: 11110000
 Since the value is store as a 32-bit, we can see it as: 00000000000000000000000011110000 Reversing the bits led to: 00001111000000000000000000000000